JoanneGuandaru/Bike-Sales-Analysis/README.md

 1. Regions

-The following dashboard illustrates the bike sales trends specifically for the Europe region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).
+ Europe: The following dashboard illustrates the bike sales trends specifically for the Europe region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).

 ![Europe](https://github.com/JoanneGuandaru/Bike-Sales-Analysis/blob/main/Europe.PNG?raw=true)

-The following dashboard illustrates the bike sales trends specifically for the North America region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).
+North America: The following dashboard illustrates the bike sales trends specifically for the North America region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).

 ![North America](https://github.com/JoanneGuandaru/Bike-Sales-Analysis/blob/main/North%20America.PNG?raw=true)

-The following dashboard illustrates the bike sales trends specifically for the Pacific region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).
+Pacific: The following dashboard illustrates the bike sales trends specifically for the Pacific region, providing a visual summary of the insights discussed above (income, age, commuter distance, and other factors).

 ![Pacific](https://github.com/JoanneGuandaru/Bike-Sales-Analysis/blob/main/Pacific.PNG?raw=true)

 2. Marital Status

-The following dashboard illustrates the bike sales trends specifically for married individuals, providing a visual summary of the insights discussed above. (income, age, commuter distance, and other factors).
+Married: The following dashboard illustrates the bike sales trends specifically for married individuals, providing a visual summary of the insights discussed above. (income, age, commuter distance, and other factors).

 ![Married](https://github.com/JoanneGuandaru/Bike-Sales-Analysis/blob/main/Married%20status.PNG?raw=true)

+ 3. Education

+Graduate Degree: The following dashboard illustrates the bike sales trends specifically for individuals with Bachelors degrees, providing a visual summary of the insights discussed above on income.

+Partial High School: The following dashboard illustrates the bike sales trends specifically for individuals with Partial High school education providing a visual summary of the insights discussed above on income).

  Recommendations

 1. Target Middle-Aged Buyers: